-Garry originally trained as an actor, a career which he followed with some success (mainly in musicals) for three years.
+Garry originally trained as an actor, a career which he followed with notable success (mainly in musicals) for five years.
 He took leading roles in such blockbusters as Grease, Sweeney Todd, Charlie And The Chocolate Factory, Annie, Godspell, The Lion The Witch And The Wardrobe to name just a few.
 Garry also took leading roles in several pantomimes usually playing the comical characters like Buttons, Wishee Washee or an ugly sister.

 While he enjoyed acting immensely it is a fiercely competitive field with long periods of unemployment.
 During one period between contracts, Garry strayed into the world of cabaret singing in working men's clubs in Hull to as he says "pay the bills".
 A very strong vocalist in his own right the show delighted his audiences.
 However this was not enough for a seasoned performer, Garry soon got bored with "Just singing" and started introducing jokes, sketches and impressions in between the songs and put together his own unique comedy vocal show.

 Gary as well as touring the UK with his shows has worked all over the world as a stand-up comedian for 31 years including seasons in the former Yugoslavia (he maintains he did not start the trouble there) Majorca and 16 years as Gran Canarias' resident comedian.
-He has also completed many fly-outs including in Spain and Germany.
+He has also completed many fly-outs including in Spain, Majorca and Germany.

 In Gran Canaria Garry worked extensively and fast became the island resident comedian.
 As well as hotel and bar appearances he did a lot of work on paid cabaret night excursions for tour companies such as Airtours, Thompsons, JMC, Sunworld, Sunset, First Choice, 18 to '30s and Direct Holidays.